 After five grueling months hiking the 2,181-mile Appalachian Trail in the summer of 2004, a weary yet relieved Jennifer Pharr Davis approached the footpath’s finish line, touching the sign atop Maine’s Mount Katahdin.

-“I’ll never do that again,” she told herself aloud, lying unintentionally.
+“I’ll never do that again,” she lied to herself aloud.

 Like many 20-somethings, Jennifer graduated college eager to embark on a last-hurrah adventure before diving into the workforce.
 An accomplished athlete, she played tennis at Samford University in Alabama and had recently completed her first Ironman triathlon – a 2.4-mile swim, 112-mile bike ride and a 26.2-mile run – when she decided to trek the AT, as it’s known among avid hikers.
 She thought it would be a breeze.